 - the collapse parameter – a character string you want to interject between each result

 The sep and collapse options for the paste function allow you to layer the text or symbols you use when concatenating strings.
 This can be useful when constructing file formats or system output.

 # paste R - concatenate string in R > result <- paste ("the", "quick", "brown", "fox", "jumps", sep=" ") > result "the quick brown fox jumps"

 In this case, we are using r’s paste function to concatenate values into a single string.

 Introducing The Collapse parameter

-A key limitation in the example above: we assume we’re concatenating a constant number of arguments.
+A key limitation in the input argument example above: we assume we’re concatenating a constant number of arguments.
 This doesn’t always occur in the real world.
-Suppose we want to write an R function which generates comma delimited text for an unspecified number of arguments.
+Suppose we want to write an R concatenate function which generates comma delimited text for an unspecified number of arguments.
 Perhaps we’re working on the (always popular) custom XML format for passing data into a web application’s API.
 Or unpacking an unusual format from an old database.
-In any event, we may wish to write our process to accept information as a vector of unspecified length.
-Repeating the example above as a vector…
+In any event, we may wish to write our process to accept information as a character vector of unspecified length.
+Repeating the example above as a character vector…

 # collapse vector into string r - first attempt > result <- paste (c("the", "quick", "brown", "fox", "jumps"), sep=" ") > result "the" "quick" "brown" "fox" "jumps"

 An efficient conversion of vector to text, but we’ve retained the fragmented nature of the original data.
 A small change is needed, to string these elements together.
 We shall specify a “collapse” parameter to concatenate the results into a single string.
 As shown in the concatenate vector example below: